steemit/smt-whitepaper/smt-manual/manual.md

 - At 0.006 BETA per unit, 18 billion BETA units is 10.8 million BETA.
 - Initially, BETA will be created at a rate of 1000 BETA units per STEEM unit.

-This spreadsheet will make the relationship clear.
+[This spreadsheet](ito-parameters.ods) will make the relationship clear.

-TODO:  Add screenshot
-TODO:  Add link to spreadsheet file

 #### Single-segment with min and cap